 If you wanted to give this Kentish Town restaurant a corner of America to belong to, you could point to the beans-and-roasted-hog or the venison, sausages and seasoned potatoes everywhere and call it Southern.
-The menu reads like a chapter of Cold Mountain — has to be untold points in its favour, right? — and the venison burger or Dark Forest Hog's Burger take the mountain-and-woodland food to the next level: the latter with slices of roasted hog, thick bacon, mushrooms, caramelised onion chutney and chestnuts.
+The menu reads like a chapter of Cold Mountain — has to be untold points in its favour, right? — and the Dark Forest Hog's Burger take the mountain-and-woodland food to the next level: slices of roasted hog, thick bacon, mushrooms, caramelised onion chutney and chestnuts.

 Available for delivery in Kentish Town, check Deliveroo website for exact delivery area.

 These guys are now old timers on the London street food scene; one of the originals and also one of the best.
 They take a different approach to any other burger joint we know of, with a selection of Indian spiced burgers.
 It’s a concept that could just be plain rubbish if they didn’t pull it off so with such style.
 The lamb jalfrezi burger is our favourite — toasted lamb mixed with cumin, mint, coriander and chilli.
 The meat is wrapped up in a naan-style black sesame and onion seed bun, and topped with mint and cumin raita, tomato, coriander, tomato and onion salsa and fresh mango pulp.
 It’s fresh, it’s fancy, but it also really hits that comfort food spot.

 Available for delivery in Camden and Brixton, check Deliveroo website for exact delivery area.